PiDiBi/FunFuctsLegal/privacy-policy.md

 # Privacy Policy

-**Last updated:** March 5, 2026
+**Last updated:** March 6, 2026

 ## Overview

-FactDrop ("we", "our", "the Service") is an automated content creation and publishing platform.
+Fan Facts Drop ("we", "our", "the Service") is an automated content creation and publishing platform.
 This policy describes how we handle data in connection with our use of third-party APIs, including the TikTok API.

 ## Data We Collect